pregnant couple embracing

 Second trimester guide: time to coast

-Months 4 through 6 of pregnancy should be relatively low-maintenance.
-The emotional rollercoaster settles, nausea decreases, and sex drive returns.
-Most exciting of all, you’ll start to feel Baby’s first movements.
+Months 4 through 6 of pregnancy are often relatively low-maintenance.
+The challenges of the first trimester are in the rearview mirror, nausea decreases, and energy returns.
+Most exciting of all?
+You’ll start to feel Baby’s first movements.

 Symptoms

-• Shortness of breath: The uterus continues to grow and might put some pressure on your lungs so that even basic activities leave you breathless.
-This reduction in airflow is totally normal, but talk to your healthcare provider if you feel like you’re constantly wheezing, or if the difficulty breathing has a very quick onset.
+• Shortness of breath: The uterus continues to grow and might put some pressure on your lungs that you notice while taking the stairs or going for a run.
+This feeling is totally normal, but talk to your healthcare provider if you feel like even basic activities leave you breathless or if the difficulty breathing has a very quick onset.

-• Dizziness: The second trimester usually makes your blood pressure drop as your vessels expand.
-This can leave you lightheaded or dizzy, so make sure you stay hydrated and feel free to lie on your side to get your BP up.
+• Dizziness: The second trimester can make your blood pressure drop as your blood volume increases and blood vessels relax.
+This can leave you lightheaded or dizzy, so make sure you stay hydrated and feel free to sit or lie on your side to feel better and stay safe.

 Healthcare provider appointments

-Second trimester healthcare provider visits, which should take place about every 4 weeks, are still important for tracking your weight, blood pressure, and discussing symptoms.
-But more focus will be on Baby’s growth by assessing heartbeat and movement to make sure he or she is progressing well.
+Second trimester OB provider visits, which should take place about every four weeks, are important for tracking your blood pressure, baby’s growth and discussing symptoms.

-Your healthcare provider will take measurements of your stomach from the top of the uterus to the base of your pelvis, which give a good idea of Baby’s changing size.
-Perhaps the most exciting part of second trimester visits is the opportunity to hear their heartbeat through a high-tech stethoscope or a doppler instrument to monitor them).
-These tools also help to hear Baby’s overall movement, which should be very apparent through kicking around 20 weeks.
+Your provider will take measurements of your stomach from the top of the uterus to the base of your pelvis, which gives a good idea of Baby’s changing size.
+Perhaps the most exciting part of second trimester visits is the opportunity to hear their heartbeat.

-Even though delivery is still a few months away, your healthcare provider will also take this time to talk to you about childbirth classes and give you information about signs of premature labor.
-Don’t hesitate to tell your healthcare provider about any physical or emotional concerns, since they can offer helpful counseling on even the most personal issues.
+Even though birth is still a few months away, your healthcare provider will also take this time to talk to you about childbirth classes and give you information about signs of premature labor.
+Don’t hesitate to tell your healthcare provider about any physical or emotional concerns, as they can guide you to further sources of support when necessary.

 Tests